 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents and petroleum receivable.
+The Company's credit risk is primarily attributable to cash and cash equivalents.
 Cash and cash equivalents are held with select major Canadian chartered banks.
 Management believes that the credit risk concentration with respect to financial instruments is minimal.